Starignus/PythonPractise/Week1/Python/Python_week1.md

 >>> print string + "TEST" # Prints concatenated string
 ```

 __Lists__ are the most versatile data types in Python.
-A list contains items separated by commas and enclosed within square brackets ([])—similar to arrays in C. One difference between them is that all the items belonging to a list can be of different data type.
+A list contains items separated by commas and enclosed in square brackets ([])—similar to arrays in C. One difference between them is that all the items belonging to a list can be of different data type.

-The values stored in a list can be accessed using the slice operator ([] and [:]) with indexes starting at 0 in the beginning of the list and working their way to end -1.
+The values stored in a list can be accessed using the slice operator ([] and [:]) with indexes starting at 0 at the beginning of the list and working their way to ending -1.
 The plus (+) sign is the list concatenation operator, and the asterisk (\*) is the repetition operator.

 ``` python
 >>> list = [ 'abcd', 786 , 2.23, 'john', 70.2 ]